Veterinarian Licensure Application Process

 - Document(s) verifying your degree:

-- Once you graduate, you may also apply for a temporary permit (currently $25.00) to practice veterinary medicine until the next state board examination.
+- Once you graduate, you may also apply for a temporary permit ($40.00) to practice veterinary medicine until the next state board examination.
 Please refer to the Veterinary Temporary Permit Application Process.

-- The North Dakota examination consists of a written portion covering North Dakota laws and regulations governing the practice of veterinary medicine, followed by an oral interview with the Board.
+- The North Dakota examination consists of an online examination covering North Dakota laws and regulations governing the practice of veterinary medicine.
 This is an open book examination.
-The North Dakota Board Rules and Practice Act are available through this website, and you should download a copy of each for use during the examination.
-After each candidate meets with the board, the candidates will meet at the USDA office in Bismarck for a review of federal accreditation policies and procedures.
+The North Dakota Board Rules and Practice Act are available through this website, and will be sent with instructions for the written examination.
+Information regarding USDA accreditation will be provided.

 Please contact the Board Office if you have any questions.